dlcs/dlcs-net/DLCS.Mock/Generated-Docs/Image.md

 ### origin

-Origin endpoint from where the original image can be acquired
+Origin endpoint from where the original image can be acquired (or was acquired)

 |domain|range|readonly|writeonly|